-When your teenager is testing the limits of what they’re allowed to do, it can be a difficult process for a parent.
+When your teenager is testing the limits of what they’re allowed to do, it can be a difficult process for you as a parent.
 Suddenly your adolescent daughter has her first boyfriend and now she wants to stay out until midnight.
 Or, maybe your thirteen year old son has tried pot for the first time.
-What are you as a parent supposed to do?
+What are you supposed to do?

 1. Be collaborative.
 Teenagers have a mind of their own and it should be considered.
 While they are not the final word, it’s important to include them in the discussion.
 What do they think are appropriate boundaries and why?
 Have your teen submit a draft of a contract to you outlining what they think they should have.
 It’s tempting to believe they’ll write things like “no curfew” and “unlimited computer and phone time,” but they almost certainly won’t.
 Usually they will write in things that push the limits of what you have allowed them so far, but won’t push the limits very far.

 3. Only set enforceable limits.
 It doesn’t do any good to make up rules you have no ability to enforce.
 Don’t tell your teen they cannot have a boyfriend or girlfriend when you can’t control who they talk to at school.
 This will just cause them to sneak, and you to have to punish when you find out.
 If you don’t want them dating it’s much better to set a limit in a way that is enforceable, such as “No dating one on one until you’re [insert age].”
-This is something you can control much more easily than whether they have the title or boyfriend or girlfriend for someone else.
+This is something you can control much more easily than whether they have the title of boyfriend or girlfriend.

 4. Enforce your boundaries.
 This is the most important of all the tips in this blog.
 Once you set a rule you must enforce it, no matter what.
 A lot of parents I work with come in complaining their teen doesn’t respect them.
 When we dig into the reasons why, one thing that happens is they set a rule, but then negotiate with their child when it’s time to enforce the rule.
 If you’ve told your teen that texting after 11pm results in their loss of the phone for 24 hours, then you need to take the phone for 24 hours.
 This needs to be unemotional, no discussion, and quickly executed.
 Excuses and tears cannot change how you approach boundary enforcement.
 Also, your consequences should be very well known to your teen ahead of time because they will have signed the contract that says what you’re going to do.